It’s Time to Start Eavesdropping… For Fun and Inspiration

 Eavesdropping really works, and it is probably a writer‘s best tool.
 Once you start listening in on conversations, you will open up a whole new world.
 Because real dialogue, interspersed with your created dialogue, adds realism.
+And it’s the kind of realism you may not have been able to pull off by yourself.

 First of all, you have got to be subtle.
 This means maybe you pretend to play with your phone.
 Or you look out a window or stare into space.
 Because you should not be obvious about such things.